 Too busy to write up a shopping list?
 Don’t sweat it.
 We already created one for you, complete with all the BBQ basics.
 Just print it out and get ready to start grilling!
+Download our printable BBQ Checklist before you head to the store!
 Here’s what you’ll need:

 _ Appetizers and side dishes

 - Barbecue sauce

 - Cheese slices